Alive! In Osaka

 Alive!
 In Osaka is a 2018 live video album from Japanese pop punk band Shonen Knife.

 Reception

-Writing for Spill Magazine, Aaaron Badgley rated this release a seven out of 10, noting that the video release shows that Shonen Knife is "incredibly fun to watch live and one sees how much they enjoy what they are doing", and calls this set they perform "excellent".
+Writing for The Spill Magazine, Aaron Badgley rated this release a seven out of 10, noting that the video release shows that Shonen Knife is "incredibly fun to watch live and one sees how much they enjoy what they are doing", and calls this set they perform "excellent".